Cachan

 Cachan (/fr/) is a commune in the southern suburbs of Paris, France.
-It is located 6.7 km from the center of Paris.
+It is located in the Val-de-Marne department, 6.7 km from the center of Paris.

 The prestigious École Spéciale des Travaux Publics is located there.

 Name

 During the Middle Ages, Cachan was referred to in Medieval Latin texts as Caticantum, later corrupted into Cachentum, Cachant, and then Cachan.
 Some understand Caticantum as meaning "singing of the cat", "mewing of the cat", but this is not certain.
 Some others see a connection with the verb "to hunt" (captiare in Vulgar Latin, chacier in Old French).